 - 1. Equip learners with the knowledge, skills and tools needed to communicate appropriately and effectively in a cross-cultural environment. - 2.
-Help learners develop strategies for overcoming social blind spots in order to mitigate the risk of ineffective communication in cross-cultural settings. - 3.
-Enable learners to discover the ways in which they can adapt their communication style without compromising their core values for impactful, empathetic and positive communication. - 4.
+Help learners develop strategies for overcoming social blind spots in order to mitigate the risk of ineffective communication in cross-cultural settings. - Enable learners to discover the ways in which they can adapt their communication style without compromising their core values for impactful, empathetic and positive communication. - 4.
 Imparting knowledge about critical factors in human communication - 5.
 Acquaint students with the various types of Communication.
+5. To strengthen the 5Cs of Communication.